Online Teaching Course

 The OTC is comprised of two courses – OTC: Design and OTC: Facilitate.
 Both are four-week, fully online, and instructor-led.
 Faculty may choose which courses best fit their learning needs and may take either course synchronously or asynchronously.
 Below you will find descriptions of each course, the dates each run, and links to register.
 Please email the Office of Online Learning at email@example.com with any questions.

 How do you take an existing course and adapt it for online delivery?
 How do you design a new course for the online environment?
 What does a high-quality online course look like?
 In Online Teaching Course: Design, you will learn how to design a new online course, redesign a face-to-face course for online delivery, or revise an online course to improve overall quality.
+OTC: Design helps you plan "on paper" a fantastic online course for your students.

 This course will prepare you to:

-- engage online students;
+- plan the engagement of online students;

 - use backward course design as a strategy to design your online course;